 After a successful sale is made, the data gathered during the lead nurturing process is used for ongoing interaction and relationship management.
 Bad data may cause confusion and miscommunication on follow-up calls, or simply no follow-up contact at all.
 Follow-up calls are vital to ensuring a buyer is having a positive experience, addressing any problems and identifying add-on sales opportunities.

-Ineffective product delivery and installation systems are another potential pitfall of poor data during the fulfilment stage of the buyer’s journey.
+Ineffective product delivery and installation systems are another potential pitfalls of poor data during the fulfilment stage of the buyer’s journey.

 Frustration and Low Morale

 Inaccurate record-keeping of sales activities also produces inaccurate reporting on metrics.